Historical Hawkesbury with Bernadette Flynn

 The Hawkesbury River, it drew me to Coast because it's so rich in history.
 Being able to walk along Aboriginal walking tracks and explore natural landscapes helps me connect to the place.
 I love sharing historical information and showing evidence of the past such as Aboriginal engravings - it reminds us of significant events that happened here and that fascinates me.

-What do you love most about the coast?
+What do you love most about the Coast?

 The Hawkesbury River, Mangrove Creek and the sandstone escarpment.
 It's the sense of prehistory and deep time that has entrapped me and the longer I'm here the more my spirit is embedded in the area.
 Spencer is beautifully situated at the meeting of Mangrove Creek and the Hawkesbury River and surrounded by National Parks.
 In Spencer, we're on the edge of the Central Coast but it's a unique hub in its own community.